 Daniel Eugene “Rudy” Ruettiger was born on August 23, 1948, into a lower-middle-class family.
 He struggled academically because he was dyslexic, but he excelled in football, leading his high school team in tackles during his junior and senior years at Joliet Catholic Academy.

-Rudy had a dream of attending Notre Dame and playing for The Fighting Irish football team despite his poor academic record and being only 5 ft.
-6 in. and weighing 165 lbs.
+Rudy had a dream of attending Notre Dame and playing for The Fighting Irish football team, despite his poor academic record and being only 5’6″ and weighing 165 pounds.

-After serving in the United States Navy for four years, he applied for entrance to Notre Dame.
-In spite of three rejections and much ridicule from family, Rudy never gave up hope.
+After serving in the United States Navy for four years, he applied for Notre Dame.
+In spite of three rejections and much ridicule from his family, Rudy never gave up hope.